 This article is written to help you simplify your design work if it is confusing or complicated and hard to understand.
-When developing your project, a spectrum of ideas tend to occur immediately.
-This article will help you through that process and hopefully help you eradicate any concerns that you may have on the legibility of your design.
+When developing your project, a spectrum of ideas tends to occur immediately.
+This article will help you through that process and hopefully help you eradicate any concerns that you may have about the legibility of your design.

 1. Know Your Concept

 Prior to doing any design work on your building, you should have a clear idea of what your concept is or at least you can summarise it in a couple of sentences.
 The concept can emerge from any area of the design process or one design process can lend to the other.

 The site analysis may give you a vague understanding of the possible concept, this could be due to its history or unique features of the site.
 The stakeholder study could provide another push towards this concept.

 Allow your concept to be diverse or extreme at this stage but setting a strong foundation before starting the design stage can help your overall narrative be strong otherwise it may be somewhat foggy and hard to see through.
 Communication can be another hindrance to your concept being understood.
 Since you have to present your concept to people who may not know the project, you should keep that in mind.
 One mistake that can fall under this is having too many concepts without a clear link.
 Another mistake students tend to make is that they believe the concept in and of itself, has to be complicated to make your project in depth.

 Having too many concepts without links is one mistake that can fall under this.
 Another mistake students tend to make is that they believe the concept in and of itself, does not need to be complicated to make your project in depth.

 A concept as simple as sequence or time may seem repetitive but depending on your project, scale, site and context, the concept can be twisted and turned to suit your needs.
 Don’t be put off by giving your concept a one-word ‘umbrella term’ and subsequently describing it in more depth.

 2. Plan Your Work